b-goberdhan/LivelyJS/README.md

 ## Features:
 * Can apply animations to JSON, Nodes and Node list by either supplying them directly or by passing in a string used in a query selector.
-* Has linear, easeInQuad and easeInElastic* built in.
+* Has linear, easeInQuad easeOutQuad and easeInOutQuad built in.
 More to come, however these are enough for testing out how animations look.
 * Can use custom easing functions.
 * Easy to install and use.